Non Clinical Staffing

 - you can find a supplier to do the employment checks and put them on the agency payroll for you

-- statement of works: this is where a supplier provides workers to meet a set of specific and pre-defined outcomes on a fixed fee basis
+- output based delivery: this is where a supplier delivers a project to a contracting authority’s specification to meet a set of specific and pre-defined outcomes on a fixed fee basis

 We undertook customer engagement during May and June 2022.
 This included a series of customer engagement events and surveys.